b-rodrigues/fput/manuscript/fprog.md

     ## [1] 16

-Here we don’t supply an `init` because there is no need for it.
-Of course R’s built-in `min()` function works on a list of values.
+Here we don't supply an `init` because there is no need for it.
+Of course R's built-in `min()` function works on a list of values.
 But `Reduce()` is a very powerful function that can make our life much easier and most importantly avoid writing clumsy loops.